What are BMC's roots and accomplishments?

 |2005||Co-Director, Joseph Smith Bicentennial Conference, Library of Congress.|

-Authored or edited over 200 scholarly publications, including over 100 books.
+Authored or edited over 200 scholarly publications and books.
 Jack was the featured speaker at Hugh Nibley’s funeral.
-He is generally considered the leading Book of Mormon scholar alive today.
+He is widely considered the leading Book of Mormon scholar of his generation.

 Who is BMC Co-Founder Lynne Wilson?